 Program areas at Autry Museum of the American West

 the education department is dedicated to enriching the experience of all visitors through thoughtful, entertaining and engaging classes, programs and activities.
-Throughout 2022, which includes the second semester of the 2021-2022 academic year and the first semester of the 2022-2023 academic year, the Autry served 5,521 k-12 students in-person, including students from title i schools who came through the all-aboard bus program.
-In 2022, the Autry served 1,558 k-12 students with virtual classes.
-Through online, via digital tours, lessons, primary source collections, and other interactive features, the Autry education department served 15,048 unique users online in 2022. the Autry education department also resumed its outreach programs in which Museum educators go into classrooms across (continued in sch o)los angeles county.
-Through the Autry in residence program, the Autry served 1,350 third, fourth, and fifth grade students.
-Through the Autry classroom curators outreach program, the Autry served 1,305 k-16 students. the education department offers programs exploring diverse aspects of life in the West through the Autry's art and artifacts and meets California state content standards in history/social science for kindergarten through 12th grade.
-Examples of these standards include animals of the West (for kindergarten through 2nd grade), California's first peoples (for 3rd through 8th grades), adventures on the Oregon trail (for 3rd through 6th grades), American indian of the West (for 3rd through 6th grades), the California gold rush (for 3rd through 6th grades), art of the West (for 8th through 12th grades), and day of deliberation (for 8th through 12th grades). the Autry also offers older students a deeper understanding of the story of the West through innovative outreach programs.
+Throughout 2023, which includes the second semester of the 2022-2022 academic year and the first semester of the 2023-2024 academic year, the Autry served 6,871 k-12 students in-person, including students from title i schools who came through the all-aboard bus program.
+In 2023, the Autry served 613 k-12 students with virtual classes.
+Through online, via digital tours, lessons, primary source collections, and other interactive features, the Autry education department served 14,793 unique users online in 2023. the Autry education department also resumed its outreach programs in which Museum educators go into (continued in schedule o)classrooms across los angeles county.
+Through the Autry in residence program, the Autry served 6,916 third, fourth, and fifth grade students.
+Through the Autry classroom curators outreach program, the Autry served 1,476 k-16 students. the education department offers programs exploring diverse aspects of life in the West through the Autry's art and artifacts and meets California state content standards in history/social science for kindergarten through 12th grade.
+Examples of these standards include cowboys: past and present (for kindergarten through 2nd grade), sculpture explorers (for kindergarten through 2nd grade), tongva: the first peoples of los angeles (for 3rd through 8th grades), the California gold rush (for 3rd through 6th grades), and trails West (for 3rd through 8th grades). the Autry also offers older students a deeper understanding of the story of the West through innovative outreach programs.
 Museum educators work in local schools to bring together students, teachers, and Museum professionals to learn about history in fun and engaging ways, including the annual student visual arts exhibition. the Autry also supports the professional development of educators through the Autry classroom curators program, which help los angeles-area teachers to create object and project-based learning units.

 the Autry promotes research and educational activities, encourages the development of groundbreaking scholarship, and reaches a broad audience through programs and publications.
-Its research library provides access to one of the nation's most comprehensive collections of books, archives and artifacts regarding native American cultures and the history of the American West.
-Autry research fellowship are awarded annually to support scholarly projects concerning the study of people and cultures of the American West.
+Its research library provides exemplary stewardship of the renowned library and archives collections, inspires scholarship by a multidisciplinary research community, and fuels discussion about the past, present, and future of the American West.
+Autry research fellowships are awarded annually to support scholarly projects concerning the study of people and cultures of the American West.